 Bailey’s Woods/Rowan Oak Hiking Trail

-Scenic hiking trail that runs through Bailey’s Woods from the university campus to Rowan Oak, home of William Faulkner.
+Scenic hiking trail stretching over 3,000 feet that takes about 20 minutes to walk.
+It runs through Bailey's Woods from the University of Mississippi to Rowan Oak, home of William Faulkner.

 Organized by freed slaves in 1869 in an area of Oxford once known as “Freedmen’s Town.”
 The current building was erected in 1910 and played a major role in the lives of many African-Americans in Oxford from 1910-1974, when the new church was built several blocks away.
 In 2002, author John Grisham donated the church building to the Oxford-Lafayette County Heritage Foundation.
-Open to the public.
+Open Wednesday-Friday 12-3 p.m. and Sunday 1-4 p.m.
 Tue - Sat, 10 a.m. - 3 p.m.; Sun, 1 - 4 p.m.

 Built in 1859 by William Turner, Cedar Oaks is a Greek Revival structure that has survived a tumultuous past.
-Open for tours by appointment and can also be rented.
+Open Friday 11 a.m. - 4 p.m. or tours by appointment.
+The home can also be rented.

 Center for the Study of Southern Culture